cello

 Using opera and orchestral masterpieces, take a journey through history and experience music by the great composers.
 Gain a glimpse into the life, personality, and the time during which each of these composers lived.
 You will be exposed to the fundamentals of music appreciation as you learn both the vocabulary and substance of this incredible music.
 By acting out and portraying these stories using costumes, multimedia, and audience participation, Musical History ‘Mystery’ Tours brings the masterpieces to life in a way that is not only fun for children but also memorable and inspiring.
 Taught by Chuck Speicher.

-Black Belt Musicianship (12 and up and book 2 and above)
+Black Belt Musicianship (ages 12 and up and book 2 and above)

 Black Belt Musicianship is a class dedicated to putting music theory into practice.
 Students rotate between electric guitar, bass guitar, drum set, and keyboard to interact with musical ideas that allow us to explore rhythm, harmony, melody, and improvisation in a jam session.
 No previous experience is necessary on any of these instruments as long as the student has experience with book 2 and above.
 Taught by Chuck Speicher.